sk sk

 • Within two months from the date of receiving a complete application, the NBS informs the applicant whether they will be allowed to enter the regulatory sandbox.
 (This two-month deadline does not apply to entities interested in cross-border testing.)

-Participants in the testing phase of the regulatory sandbox
+Former participants of the regulatory sandbox

 Frequently Asked Questions (FAQ)